elastic/ecctl/docs/ecctl_platform_role_create.md

 ## ecctl platform role create

-Creates a new platform role from a definition
+Creates a new platform role from a definition (Available for ECE only)

 ### Synopsis

-Creates a new platform role from a definition
+Creates a new platform role from a definition (Available for ECE only)

 ```
 ecctl platform role create --file <filename.json> [flags]